AmpersandTarski/documentation/tutorial/rap3.md

 * Let's add the possibility to register teachers in this system.
 The interface code needs to be at the end, other information can be added anywhere above that:

   * Define a new concept with the keyword CONCEPT: `CONCEPT Teacher`with a short description.
+Note that concept names start with an Uppercase and that all quotes need to be double quotes.
   * Define the relation between Module and Teacher with the keyword RELATION:
     `RELATION providedBy[Module*Teacher]`
     `MEANING "A module is provided by a teacher"`
+    Note that relation names start with lowercase.

   * You can define an initial set of teachers and relate them to a module following the examples already available in the script.
 But you can also add the data later using the prototype.
 Adding initial data in the script is a lot of work.
 There is another method, using spreadsheets.
 This is the next topic in this tutorial.